Document Number: D3673R0

 New Functionality

-This proposal introduces additional function template overloads, no existing functionality is removed or changed, the impact is additive only.
+This proposal introduces additional function template overloads, No existing functionality is removed or changed; the impact is additive only.

-Wording
+Proposed Wording

 void vprint_unicode(wostream& os, wstring_view fmt, wformat_args args);